shanto268/intro_to_qic/README.md

 ## Primer to Quantum Information and Computation

 My take on introducing QIC - [primer.pdf](primer.pdf).

+## Instructions on how to install Qiskit and other required technology

+Please follow this document - [install_qiskit.pdf](tutorial_1.pdf).

 ## Acknowledgement
 These materials were highly influenced from previous work done by [IBM Qiskit](https://qiskit.org) team and the wonderful community built around this tool.